 In 2002, the Park District also completed a land exchange with the Village of West Dundee.
 This brought an additional 6 acres of park land adjacent to Tartans Glen Park where two soccer fields were constructed.
 Also within the Village of West Dundee, two major park renovations at South End Park and Grafelman Park occurred.
 Both of these projects were funded by the Village of West Dundee.

 In 2008, an intergovernmental agreement between the Township and the Park District was established for a long-term lease of the Bartel’s Property.
 The programming of the property is currently in the planning stages.

 Grande Pointe Park, in West Dundee, was leased and developed in 2010.
 White Oak Park, in Carpentersville, was acquired in 2009 with plans to develop the property in 2010.

 In 2009, property at the Brunner Family Forest Preserve was leased from the Forest Preserve District of Kane County.
 The programming of the leased property is currently in the planning stages.

 In 2011, construction began on a new recreation facility, the Randall Oaks Recreation Center, located on the west side of the township near Randall Oaks Park.
-The Randall Oaks Recreation Center will open in August 2012.
-The new facility will house a fitness center, double gymnasium with an elevated walking track, multi purpose rooms and a west side branch of the Fox River Valley Public Library District.
+The Randall Oaks Recreation Center opened in August 2012.
+The new facility houses a fitness center, double gymnasium with an elevated walking track, multi purpose rooms and a west side branch of the Fox River Valley Public Library District.